Twitter permanently suspends Trump's account, cites 'incitement of violence' risk

 Trump was required to delete three rule-breaking tweets before his account was unblocked.
 He returned to Twitter on Thursday with a video acknowledging that Biden would be the next U.S. president.

-Twitter said that Trump’s tweet that he would not be attending Biden’s inauguration was being received by a number of his supporters as further confirmation that the Nov.
-3 election that he lost was not legitimate.
+Twitter said that Trump’s tweet that he would not be attending Biden’s inauguration was being received by a number of his supporters as confirmation that the November election was not legitimate.

 It said another tweet praising “American Patriots” and saying his supporters “will not be disrespected or treated unfairly in any way, shape or form!!!” could be seen as “further indication that President Trump does not plan to facilitate an orderly transition.”

-Trump’s personal @realDonaldTrump account, which has sometimes fired off more than 100 tweets a day, has been used to reach supporters, spread misinformation and even fire staff.
+Trump’s prolific use of social media helped propel him to the White House in 2016.
+He has used his personal @realDonaldTrump account, which has sometimes tweeted more than 100 times a day, to reach supporters, spread misinformation and even fire staff.

+In a 2017 interview on Fox Business, Trump said “I doubt I would be here if it weren’t for social media, to be honest with you,” according to a transcript released by the network.

-Twitter last year started labeling and putting warnings on Trump’s tweets last year for repeatedly violating its rules, including its policies against glorifying violence, manipulated media or sharing potentially misleading information about voting processes.
+Twitter last year started labeling and putting warnings on Trump’s tweets that broke its rules against glorifying violence, manipulated media or sharing potentially misleading information about voting processes. [nL1N2D82QQ]

+In May, Twitter affixed a warning label to a Trump tweet about widespread anti-racism protests over the police killing of George Floyd that included the phrase “when the looting starts, the shooting starts.”
+Facebook, which has come under fire from employees and lawmakers for not doing more about Trump’s inflammatory posts, declined to act on the same message.

 Trump still has access to the official @WhiteHouse and @POTUS accounts but will lose this when his presidential term ends.
 Asked if Trump could create another account, a Twitter spokeswoman said if the company had reason to believe he was using accounts to evade Friday’s suspension, those accounts too could be suspended.